yangru1q1/ProjectAssignment3Coursera/CodeBook.md

 ## Variables:

-"activites": 6 different activities peformed by each volunteers.
+"activities": 6 different activities peformed by each volunteers.
 "subjects": 30 different volunteers.
 All the following variable name indicate the value is the mean of corresponding feature for each subject and activity.
 "fBodyAcc.MeanX"